joyfulspace/School-Project/README.md

 Stochastic Control in Ajou University  by Professor Koo

 ----------
-### 0306 : Simpliest problem of Portfolio Selection
+### 0306 : Simplest problem of Portfolio Selection
 How much do we invest in risky asset to maximize expected utility function for one period?

 1. Portfolio selection approach